A Powder Room with a Seaside Vibe

-Pair your work-of-art nickel sink with a sleek faucet that won’t steal the show, like this one from California Faucets, and accessorize with a brushed nickel soap dish, also hand-hammered.
+Pair your work-of-art nickel sink with a sleek faucet that won’t steal the show, like this one from California Faucets, and accessorize with a brushed nickel soap dish.
 (For more faucet ideas, see our blog posts about how to select the right faucet for your space and how to choose the right faucet for your vessel sink.)

 “Lighting a powder bath can be tricky,” says Cheryl.
 “The status quo is to have a lone bath bar type fixture illuminate the entire space.
 Now, we are not typically putting on makeup in the powder bath or spending an inordinate amount of time in there.
 So, lighting is important, but not for all the same reasons as it is in other baths.
 In this space, I always want to create a mood of some sort.”